vanilla/docs/content/developer/framework/apiv2/resource-routing.md

 ### Protected Methods

-Usually, all public methods can be accessed via.
-URL.
+Usually, all public methods can be accessed via URL.
 This could present a security concern where you might want a class method to be public, but not accessible via API.
 There are a couple of ways to protect public controller methods.

 1. Getters and setters that begin with "get", "set", or "is" and are followed by a non-underscore character cannot be accessed by the API.
 If you want to make such a name accessible (such as "settings") you can put an HTTP verb before the name (ex. get_settings).